Partners

 • Kantonsschule Trogen (Switzerland)

-In March 2018, the Permanent Secretariat of the Alpine Convention and the YPAC Association signed a Memorandum of Understanding.
+In March 2018, the Permanent Secretariat of the Alpine Convention and the YPAC Association signed a Memorandum of Understanding and have regularly renewed it to reaffirm their cooperation.

 Mountaineering Villages are authentic small villages dedicated to the development of sustainable tourism offers for inhabitants, guests, and the environment.
 They are located in valleys which offer a range of Alpinist goals and possibilities.
 The network of Mountaineering Villages comprises villages in Austria, Germany, Italy, Slovenia, and Switzerland.